 In physics and electrical engineering, a cutoff frequency, corner frequency, or break frequency is a boundary in a system’s frequency response at which energy flowing through the system begins to be reduced (attenuated or reflected) rather than passing through .

-Read moreWhat is cutoff frequency of a rectangular waveguide?
+Read moreWhat is a waveguide beyond cutoff?

 Read more